cspridhitek/audit-framework/README.md

 ## Usage

 - Use the `AuditController` to interact with the audit logs via REST endpoints.
-- The audit logs will be stored according to the configured appenders (database, file, or Kafka).
+- The audit logs will be stored according to the configured appenders (database or Kafka).

 ## Fetch Audit Logs (Paginated)